 Crayon provides you with an entire digital footprint of your competitors.

-This tool’s insights provide much more than SEO and PPC campaigns, which include insights on online reputation, content, marketing campaigns, news and announcements, and product and pricing changes.
+This tool’s insights provide much more than SEO and PPC campaigns, including insights on online reputation, content, marketing campaigns, news and announcements, and product and pricing changes.

-SE Ranking allows you to compare your website against competitors on SEO and PPC and is one of the best rank tracking tools that can be used to monitor search engine position with regards to your target keywords.
+SE Ranking allows you to compare your website against competitors on SEO and PPC and is one of the best rank tracking tools to monitor search engine position regarding your target keywords.

-It includes both standard tools such as keyword tracking, site audits, competitor research and backlinks monitoring.
+It includes standard tools such as keyword tracking, site audits, competitor research, and backlinks monitoring.

-If you’re struggling with content ideas and don’t know what to share use BuzzSumo.
-You can find content that is most shared on social media channels.
+If you’re struggling with content ideas and don’t know what to share, use BuzzSumo.

-Find influencers related to particular topics.
-Get alerts based on keywords, brand name, links, author name or domain.
-Track competitors and do an analysis based on their content.
+You can find the content most shared on social media channels, influencers related to particular topics, and get alerts based on keywords, brand name, links, author name, or domain.
+You can also track competitors and do an analysis based on their content.

 Google Trends uses real-time data to gauge customer search interest in your brand, your competitor’s brand, industry topics, and more.